-Highlights include MoMA's own preservations of The Brat (1931), a rare early talkie by John Ford; and Herbert Kline's Lights Out in Europe (1940), a newly rediscovered documentary featuring previously unseen footage of the Nazi invasion of Poland.
+Highlights include MoMA's own preservations of The Brat (1931), a rare early talkie by John Ford; and Herbert Kline's Lights Out in Europe (1940), a newly rediscovered documentary featuring previously unseen footage of the Nazi invasion of Poland, and the world premiere of Night of the Living Dead (1968), in a new 4K digital restoration by MoMA and The Film Foundation, introduced by director George A. Romero on November 5.
 Opening Night of the festival, co-presented by the Academy of Motion Picture Arts & Sciences, will showcase two racy comedies produced by Howard Hughes-one a classic, the other virtually unknown-in uncensored cuts that haven't been seen since the early 1930s: the American release version of Lewis Milestone's The Front Page (1931) and the original Pre-Code release version of Tom Buckingham's Cock of the Air (1932) from the Academy Film Archive.
 Long feared lost-and long purported to rival other 1930s RKO classics like King Kong and San Francisco in its breathtaking special effects-Felix E. Feist's thrilling disaster movie Deluge (1933) returns in a new digital restoration by Lobster Films, Paris, courtesy of Kino Lorber.

-As in previous editions, the 14th Annual To Save and Project is rich in revelations and historical import, premiering Andy Warhol's Drunk (1965), a rival to the artist's landmark films Eat and Sleep in its voyeuristic scrutiny of primal human behavior; the director's cut of King Hu's supernatural fable Legend of the Mountain (1979); as well as the meticulous reconstructions of Irvin Willat's Behind the Door (1919), described by historian Kevin Brownlow as "the most outspoken of all the [WWI] vengeance films," and G. W. Pabst's devastating trench drama Westfront 1918 (1930).
+As in previous editions, the 14th annual To Save and Project is rich in revelations and historical import, premiering Andy Warhol's Drunk (1965), a rival to the artist's landmark films Eat and Sleep in its voyeuristic scrutiny of primal human behavior; the director's cut of King Hu's supernatural fable Legend of the Mountain (1979); as well as the meticulous reconstructions of Irvin V. Willat's Behind the Door (1919), described by historian Kevin Brownlow as "the most outspoken of all the [WWI] vengeance films," and G. W. Pabst's devastating trench drama Westfront 1918 (1930).